 Floor covering manufacturers usually specify what type of underlayment or padding is best suited for their particular product.
-It’s always advisable to use underlayment they recommend to insure that the warranty will be in force.
+It’s always advisable to use underlayment they recommend to ensure that the warranty will be in force.
 However, there are many good green alternatives that will comply with most requirements and be acceptable to your manufacturer.
 It’s best to confirm this before buying anything different from what is stated in the installation guidelines.

 In the last few years underlayment quality and performance have improved significantly, emissions have dropped, and there are far more choices on the market.
 There is still plenty of hype, greenwashing and labeling confusion so we offer some background here to help you make the best choices for the best performing green underlayment.